 - Focus on their core business and entrust the solar plant to Yellow Door Energy;

-- Manage electricity costs in the long-term with a known solar tariff.
+- Manage electricity costs in the long-term with a known solar lease payment.

 Overall, the event was a resounding success with speakers and attendees sharing their insights and best practices on a variety of topics.